-We are pleased to inform you that an Evidence Update on 'substance misuse in vulnerable young people' has been published.
+We are pleased to inform you that an Evidence Update on 'Headaches: Diagnosis and management of headaches in young people and adults' has been published.

 The Royal Photographic Society has put out a call for nominations for its Combined Royal Colleges Medal.
 The Medal is awarded for an outstanding contribution to the advancement of medical photography or the wider field of medical imaging.